 NOTE: Nose cone should separate easily from rocket body tube, but should not be extremely loose.
 If fit is too tight, sand inside of body tube and shoulder of nose cone with fine sandpaper.
-If fit is too loose, add a wrapping of transparent tape or masking tape to the shoulder of the nose cone.
+If fit is too loose, add a wrapping of transparent tape to the shoulder of the nose cone.